Note to Self on

 predicted in 1798 that our life expectancy and happiness will always be reduced

-demands and supplies of the things you need to live.
-Since then, lower birth
+and supplies of the things you need to live.
+Since then, lower birth rates and

-rates and better methods to grow food, build houses, reduce disease, and
+better methods to grow food, build houses, reduce disease, and prevent war now

-prevent war now allow many more people to live long, happy lives.
-The optimum
+allow many more people to live long, happy lives.
+The optimum number of new

-number of new babies to arrive each year depends on how much future progress
+babies to arrive each year depends on how much future progress and how many

-increase as more babies become more adults.
-Those future adults may learn and
+itself can increase as more babies become more adults.
+Those future adults may learn

-teach others how to get more happiness per unit of resources consumed or how to
+and teach others how to get more happiness per unit of resources consumed or

-find more resources or produce better goods than we or Malthus predicted.
-But
+how to find more resources or produce better goods than we or Malthus

-because natural or manmade disasters happen often, living too close to
+predicted.
+But because natural or manmade disasters happen often, living too

-perfectly balancing supply and demand for resources can sometimes require rapid
+close to perfectly balancing the supply and demand for resources can sometimes

-reductions of population.
-That can cause short, unhappy lives as Malthus
+require rapid reductions of population.
+That can cause short, unhappy lives as

 People